eclipse-heimlig/heimlig/README.md

 As an
 [HSM](https://en.wikipedia.org/wiki/Hardware_security_module),
-Sindri typically runs on dedicated hardware and provides cryptographic services to clients running on other cores.
+Heimlig typically runs on dedicated hardware and provides cryptographic services to clients running on other cores.
 These include: